 Here are the top 4 reasons to sell your home this winter, as well as some tips on how to get it ready to sell so it will close before the summer.
 First, let’s look at the reasons why selling your home in the winter offers several advantages over waiting for the prime selling season.

-In Western North Carolina, inventory hits its annual low point in January or February.
+In Western North Carolina, inventory for selling a home hits its annual low point in the winter during January or February.
 This happens for 2 reasons.
 The most obvious reason is that many homes that went under contract in the fall typically close prior to Christmas.
 Most buyers and sellers would rather not deal with real estate closings around Christmas, so they structure their contracts to close before then.

 Another reason for low inventory is the large number of listings that are withdrawn from the market.
 These homes didn’t sell in the summer or fall, so their owners take them off the market during the winter.
 They usually put them back on the market in the spring, and this contributes to the influx of new spring listing competition.

 There is Pent-up Demand from Buyers

 The Asheville real estate market mirrors the tourism season in many ways.
 The tourism season was once very busy in the summer and fall, but very slow in the winter.
 That’s no longer the case, as Asheville’s booming restaurant and brewery industries attract visitors year-round.
 And many visitors have learned that even in the winter, the weather is frequently mild enough to enjoy a hike or a mountain bike ride.

 Add in seasonal attractions like the Biltmore Estate’s “Christmas at Biltmore,” the NC Arboretum’s “Winter Lights,” and other winter activities, and you quickly realize there are just as many reasons to visit Asheville as any other time of year.